Meet Mike Newman, a longtime digital marketing executive and NuVinAir’s newest franchisee for San Antonio, Texas.

 Their oldest daughter, Taylor, is a senior at Texas A&M and, upon graduation, has plans to attend medical school to become a pediatrician.
-Jonathan, their son, is a freshman at Trinity University and focuses on studying engineering while he plays on the university’s baseball team.
+Tyler, their son, is a freshman at Trinity University and focuses on studying engineering while he plays on the university’s baseball team.

 “I am indeed a blessed man to have such an amazing family,” Newman said. “